Clinical Courses

 Employment Law Clinic

 Randall D. Schmidt and his students operate the Clinic's Employment Law Clinic.
 The Clinic focuses primarily on pre-trial litigation and handles a number of individual cases and class actions.
-In individual cases, the Clinic represents clients in cases before the Illinois Department of Human Rights and the Illinois Human Rights Commission and seeks to obtain relief for clients from race, sex, national origin, and handicap discrimination in the work place.
+In individual cases, the Clinic represents clients in cases in federal court or the Illinois Human Rights Commission and seeks to obtain relief for clients from race, sex, national origin, and handicap discrimination in the work place.
 In the class actions, the Clinic represents groups of employees in employment and civil rights actions in federal court.
-Additionally, in its individual cases and law reform/impact cases, the Clinic seeks to improve the procedures and remedies available to victims of employment discrimination so that employees have a fair opportunity to present their claims in a reasonably expeditious way.
+Additionally, the Clinic is appointed each year to represent a few clients in appeals pending before the 7th Circuit Court of Appeals and in settlement conferences in the District Court for the Northern District of Illinois.
+Finally, in addition to its individual cases and law reform/impact cases, the Clinic seeks to improve the procedures and remedies available to victims of employment discrimination so that employees have a fair opportunity to present their claims in a reasonably expeditious way.
 To accomplish this goal, the Clinic is active in the legislative arena and participates with other civil rights groups in efforts to amend and improve state and federal laws.
 It is suggested, but not required, that all students in the Employment Law Clinic take the Employment Discrimination Law seminar.
 It is recommended that third-year students take, prior to their third year, either the Intensive Trial Practice Workshop or some other trial practice course.
-Students will be evaluated on their written and oral work on behalf of the Clinic's clients.
-Participation may be considered in final grading.
+The student's grade is based on class participation.
 Academic credit varies and will be awarded according to the Law School's general criteria for clinical courses as described in the Law School Announcements and by the approval of the clinical faculty.
 Evidence is a prerequisite for 3L's in the clinic.
 The Intensive Trial Practice Workshop (or an equivalent trial practice course) is recommended for 3L's in the clinic.

 Previously: